aostruszka/nonrec-make/Readme.txt

 [1] Unless this build system does not do what you wanted :-P.  In that case you probably need to spiff it up.
 So you'll need to digest it first and here's my hand at it :).
+[2] You should know that make works in two phases - first it scans the makefiles and then it begins their execution (see discussion of 'immediate' and 'deferred' in section 'Reading Makefiles' of make manual).
+This implies that the $(d) variable is not valid during execution of the commands used for target updates.
+If you need to refer to the directory of the target or prerequisite you should rely on automatic variables (@, <, ...) and built in functions (dir, notdir, ...).

 Every Rules.mk (or Rules.top) need to include header.mk and footer.mk.
 The main purpose of header is to clear all variables that you can use